 The cheapest fare on trains operated by České dráhy on this route are 414 CZK (roughly €15).

-There is a train operating on the route Prague – Kiev that stops at Kosice and other Slovak cities like Zilina.
+Some trains operating on the route Prague – Kiev that stops at Kosice and other Slovak cities like Zilina.

 Trains from Prague to Ukraine (Lviv, Kiev, Ternopil)

 One of the longest train rides departing from Prague is the route to Ukraine through Slovakia.

 Prague to Lviv: There is one daily direct train travelling from Prague to Lviv travelling to Slovakia, it departs at 23.09 from the Prague main train station and arrives at Lviv the next day at 22.22 in a total of 22.30 hours of travel (Ukraine is at a timezone with one hour difference from the Czech Republic).
 This train also travels through other important Ukrainian cities like Ternopil’.

 Prague to Kiev: The same train that travels to Lviv continues all the way to Kiev, arriving at 07.43 in a total of 31 hours of travel.
 Note that if you use non direct connections, travelling through Poland (Katowice and Krakow) and then catching a fast train from Lviv to Kiev, you can shorten the duration of this ride considerably.